Registration for September 2014 has started.Apply Today

 (v) Social engagement and public awareness.

-The School’s strategy is placed in the context of high priority fields for Cyprus and Europe, such as economic growth and employment, social policy, education, security and information systems, compliance or sector-related policies, to the benefit of the public and private sector, professionals in law and related industries, and of young people, as a mean to address modern societal challenges.
+The School’s strategy is placed in the context of high priority fields for Cyprus and Europe, such as global peace, economic growth and employment, social policy, education, security and information systems, crisis management, compliance or sector-related policies, to the benefit of the public and private sector, higher education and research, professionals in law and related industries, and of young people, as a mean to address modern societal challenges.

-The expertise of academics and associates at the School of Law of UCLan Cyprus stretches to a wide range of areas of the law at the national, European and international level, as well neighbouring disciplines such as international relations or history, in an interdisciplinary and modern setting and in full respect for the rule of law, democracy and equality.
-Associates include Visiting Fellows, Honorary Fellows, Research scholars as well as Associate Lecturers.
-Currently, academics and associates at the School of Law are engaged in the following broad priorities through their research, innovation and enterprise activities:
+The expertise of academics and associates at the School of Law of UCLan Cyprus stretches to a wide range of areas of the law at the national, European and international level, as well neighbouring disciplines such as international relations, ethics or history, in an interdisciplinary and modern setting and in full respect for the rule of law, democracy, equality and justice.
+Associates include Honorary Fellows, Visiting Fellows, Research scholars as well as Associate Lecturers.
+Currently academics and associates at the School of Law are engaged in the following broad priorities through their research, innovation and enterprise activities:

-For successful research funding at the School, see http://www.uclancyprus.ac.cy/en/research/jean-monnet-module/
+For an example of successful research funding at the School, see http://www.uclancyprus.ac.cy/en/research/jean-monnet-module/.

 For social projects at the School, please press here.